 SUMMERLEA KASHAR, EXECUTIVE DIRECTOR

 Summerlea Kashar oversees and manages the direction of the museum and its staff, and maintains its community relationships.
 She has been with the Cartoon Art Museum since 1998, and Executive Director since December 2010.
 She holds an MA in Arts Management from City University, London, and currently serves on the Board of the Yerba Buena Community Benefit District.email@example.com

 ANDREW FARAGO, CURATOR

 Andrew Farago has curated more than 100 exhibitions of cartoon and comic art.
 His bibliography includes The Looney Tunes Treasury, and the Harvey Award-winning Teenage Mutant Ninja Turtles: The Ultimate Visual History, The Complete Peanuts Family Album, The Art of Harley Quinn, and Totally Awesome: The Greatest Cartoons of the Eighties.
-In 2015, he received the prestigious Inkpot Award from Comic-Con International.email@example.com
+In 2015, he received the prestigious Inkpot Award from Comic-Con International.firstname.lastname@example.org

 NINA L. TAYLOR KESTER, PROGRAM COORDINATOR